Europeans soak up the sun but virus travel rules a mishmash

 Beginning Monday, France is relaxing its border restrictions, allowing in migrant workers and family visitors from other European countries.
 But is calling for a voluntary 14-day quarantine for people arriving from Britain and Spain, because those countries imposed a similar requirement on the French.

-Italy, which plans to open regional and international borders on June 3 in a bid to boost tourism, is only now allowing locals back to beaches in their own regions — with restrictions.
+Italy, which plans to open regional and international borders on June 3 in a bid to boost tourism, is only now allowing residents back to beaches in their own regions — with restrictions.

 In the northwestern Liguria region, people were allowed a dip in the sea and a walk along the shore, but no sunbathing.
 In Savona, a dozen people were fined for violating sunbathing bans.
 Rimini, on Italy’s east coast, attracted beach-goers beginning at dawn, and many sat in widely spaced groups.
 Still, authorities had to work at enforcing distancing on a popular beach in Palermo.

-’’We cannot forget that the virus exists and is circulating,” deputy health minister Pierpaolo Sileri told Sky TG24.
+’’We can’t forget that the virus exists and is circulating,” deputy health minister Pierpaolo Sileri told Sky TG24.
 “Even if the numbers of new cases are low, we must respect the rules.”

 For the first time in months, well-spaced faithful gathered in the Vatican’s St. Peter’s Square for the traditional Sunday papal blessing.
-Some 2,000 Muslims gathered for for Eid al-Fitr prayers at a sports complex in the Paris suburb of Levallois-Perret, carefully spaced 1 meter apart and wearing masks.
+About 2,000 Muslims gathered for for Eid al-Fitr prayers at a sports complex in the Paris suburb of Levallois-Perret, carefully spaced a meter (about three feet) apart and wearing masks.

 Beachside communities along England’s coast urged Londoners and others to stay away after rules were eased to allow people to drive any distance for exercise or recreation.
 The southern coastal city of Brighton put it: “Wish you were here — but not just yet.”
 Wales kept up its “Later” tourism campaign, reminding people that its hotels, restaurants and tourist sites were still closed.